on all US orders over $99

 During the busy holiday season it can be hard to find time for self care, but no time is more important to support our bodies than when we are stressed, busy, and being exposed to winter colds and flus.
 While good diet goes a long way towards preserving our health, no diet can replace the need for detox, which cleans out all of the cellular debris and toxic chemicals we come in contact with on a daily basis.
-Here are 5 things you can do right now to detoxify and boost your energy and immunity.
+Here are 5 things you can do right now to detox your body naturally and boost your energy and immunity.

 Exercise does so much more than boost your moods and slim your waistline.
 When it comes to detox, exercise acts as a pump for your lymph, getting it to where it needs to go in your body.
 Your lymphatic system is responsible for “taking out the trash” from your cells, and without exercise, those toxins can’t go anywhere.
 Unlike your circulatory system, which has the heart to pump blood wherever it needs to go, the lymphatic system doesn’t have it’s own pump – it relies on the movement of your muscles and joints for its circulation.